 Oxygen travels down into your lungs and through the walls of your lungs into your bloodstream.
 COPD can clog or destroy portions of your lungs, making it difficult to inhale oxygen and exhale carbon dioxide.

-COPD is linked to a condition called hypoxia, which occurs when your blood doesn’t have enough oxygen, overworking your heart and slowing down tissue functions.
-Hypercapnia is also related to COPD, which occurs when you retain too much carbon dioxide.
+COPD is linked to a condition called hypoxia, which occurs when your blood doesn’t have enough oxygen.
+This overworks your heart and slows down tissue functions.
+COPD is also related to hypercapnia, which occurs when you retain too much carbon dioxide.

 Because headaches are common, you might find it difficult to tell if your headache is related to COPD or something else.
-These symptoms may suggest that your headache is due to COPD:
+These symptoms may suggest that your headache is caused by COPD: